lennertfranssens/training_insights/README.md

 Note: there are also nested `docker-compose.yml` files in both `traininginsights-backend/` and `traininginsights-frontend/` if you want to run services individually.

+## Default admin credentials

+On backend startup, a default superadmin account is created for initial access and demo purposes:

+- Email: `superadmin@ti.local`
+- Password: `superadmin`

+Security note:
+- Change this password immediately after first login in any non-demo environment.
+- Consider disabling the auto-creation in production or rotating credentials via your secrets management.

 ## Build & run locally (development)

 Backend (Java / Spring Boot):